salmamohsen6/Arabic-NLP/README.md

 ```bash
 python app.py
 ```
-should open it in the browser
+should give you the address to open it in the browser

 ## Docker
 to build docker image to need to open shell in the workink dir use the command